 - 1 How to Handle Stuck Calls

 - 1.1 Which Method To Use?

 - 1.2 Prerequisites

 - 1.3 Using T-Server

 - 1.4 Using the SNMP Interface

+- 1.5 Using the gstuckcalls Utility

 This topic describes the procedures related to detecting and ways of dealing with calls that appear to be stuck.